intehon/intehon/README.md

 - 👋 Hi, I’m @intehon
-- 👀 I’m interested in exploring the world (wide web) and enjoying life.
+- 👀 I’m interested in exploring the world (wide web) and enjoying life
 - 🌱 I’m currently learning frontend
 - 📫 How to reach me: intehon@gmail.com